public service media (PSM) Values

 Inform, Educate, Entertain

-Public service media (PSM) is a shared multi-platform media space that is relevant, credible and impartial.
-PSM is essential for an informed and effective democracy and should be accessible and accountable to all citizens.
+Public service media (PSM) are publicly owned multi-platform media organisations that provide relevant, credible and impartial news, entertainment, and education to their audiences.
+PSM are essential for informed and effective democracies to survive and thrive, and should be accessible and accountable to all citizens.

 UNESCO defines public broadcasting as broadcasting that is “made, financed and controlled by the public, for the public.
 It is neither commercial nor state owned, free from political interference and pressure from commercial forces.”